13 Best Watches for 2026: What Experts Recommend

 Long-term value: Owners praise it as a low-maintenance companion.
 The solar-powered movement means no servicing for batteries, and the case is built tough enough to handle years of saltwater, chlorine, or daily wear.
 At just over 44mm, it’s bold without being overwhelming, and its proven track record makes it one of the most dependable dive watches you can buy in this range.

-7. Best Dress Watch of 2025: Orient Bambino Version 7
+7. Best Dress Watch: Orient Bambino Version 7

 This $280 automatic dress watch brings classic elegance without the premium price.
 The domed crystal and clean dial design work equally well with business suits or casual blazers.